History of Abbottabad

-Abbottabad city is an interesting area to stay as you are very close to major administrative buildings, bazaars and the central market.
+Abbottabad city is an interesting area to stay in as you are very close to major administrative buildings, bazaars and the central market.
 If you are keen to explore the old city and walk through the alleyways to have a feel for the history of the city it is best to rent a hotel in the city.
 Some of the well-known hotels include Hotel Serban and Hotel Zarbat.

 Places to see include Lady Garden, Main Bazaar, Shimla Hill and Bara Market.

 Mandian is located at the northern tip of the city and easily accessible from the city by driving down Manshera Road towards Manshera.
 Mandian Chowk has a number of quality hotels and restaurants.
 Some of the well-known hotels are De Manchi, Alif Laila Guesthouse and Hotel One.